GauravBurande/makeit/README.md

 ## TODO list:

-- IMPORTANT: setup a mongodb for makeit
+- IMPORTANT: change logo and branding on stripe account
 - email user's when abandoned cart (does stripe does that itself or will it need it's own cron job?)
 - have transactional and marketing emails flow
 - research and development on ai models for best interior images, testing and setup on runpod.io (later)